-The coronavirus pandemic has sent the stock market reeling and pushed the country toward recession.
-The word itself can be unsettling, perhaps conjuring memories of the economic hardships during the Great Recession of 2007–2009 and maybe even provoking fears of a depression.
+Just the very word “recession” itself can be unsettling, conjuring memories of the economic hardships during the Great Recession of 2007–2009 and maybe even sparking fears of personal financial troubles.

-At its most basic, a recession is a period of general economic decline.
+Generally speaking, a recession is a period of economic contraction.
 Recessions are typically accompanied by falling stock markets, a rise in unemployment, a drop in income and consumer spending, and increased business failures.

 Usually, a recession is declared when U.S. gross domestic product (GDP)—which represents the total value of goods and services produced in the country—drops for at least two quarters in a row.